ether-moon/activerecord-trilogy2rgeo-adapter/README.md

 by the Open Geospatial Consortium.
 You can specify options indicating the coordinate system and number of coordinates for the values you are storing.

-The activerecord-trilogy2rgeo-adapter extends ActiveRecord's migration syntax to support these spatial types.
+The activerecord-trilogis-adapter extends ActiveRecord's migration syntax to support these spatial types.
 The following example creates five spatial columns in a table: